alexandor91/Drone_3DEstimator/README.md

   RbgPrime(1, 1) = sin(phi) * sin(theta) * cos(psi) - cos(phi) * sin(psi);\
   RbgPrime(1, 2) = cos(phi) * sin(theta) * cos(psi) + sin(phi) * sin(psi);\
 '''\
+This code snippet in cpp file is from 180 to 189, corresponding to the gprime matrix to convert the body rate in local frame to global frame.
 '''\
   gPrime(0, 3) = dt;\
   gPrime(1, 4) = dt;\